sal0-h/desmum-23/README.md

-# desmum-23
+# desmun-23

-The website I made for Dukhan English School MUN Conference in 2023.
+A website I made for Dukhan English School MUN Conference in 2023.

+# What I Learned

+* HTML and CSS
+* Bootstrap
+* Web Design